• Facebook

 As much as I adore Sunday Gravy, it really is a bit time intensive.
 Hence the name “Sunday” gravy.
 It really needs to simmer all day to get that great flavor.

 So, I’ve been on the hunt for a great sauce recipe that’s more suitable for everyday cooking.
-I found this recipe for butter roasted tomato sauce in Bon Appétit and thought I’d give it a whirl.
+I found this recipe for oven roasted tomato sauce in Bon Appétit and thought I’d give it a whirl.

 The first thing I loved about this recipe – No chopping.